-- A MGK issued 11-tooth clutch and an 85-tooth sprocket are the only drive sprockets to be used for racing. - 11-tooth Dry clutch systems are mandatory.
-No wet clutches permitted.
-No axle clutches permitted.
-No belt drives or chain oilers are permitted.
-Karts may not have any unused exposed sprockets. - Chain size is #35 only.
+- A MGK issued 11/12-tooth clutch and an 85-tooth sprocket are the only drive sprockets to be used for racing.
+No changes or adjustments to internal clutch components are allowed. - 36" wide solid 1" rear axle with 3/4" step downs only.
+Both hubs must be locked to axle with a keyway. - Chain size is #35 only.
 No transmissions, torque converters, or other gear ratio devices permitted that change the gear ratio on the kart is allowed.
+Chain guards suggested.